-PHILADELPHIA (AP) _ Pennsylvania Real Estate Investment Trust (PEI) on Tuesday reported a key measure of profitability in its first quarter.
-The results missed Wall Street expectations.
+PHILADELPHIA (AP) _ Pennsylvania Real Estate Investment Trust (PEI) on Thursday reported a key measure of profitability in its first quarter.
+The results beat Wall Street expectations.

-The real estate investment trust, based in Philadelphia, said it had funds from operations of $22.6 million, or 29 cents per share, in the period.
+The Philadelphia-based real estate investment trust said it had funds from operations of $20.7 million, or 26 cents per share, in the period.

 Funds from operations is a closely watched measure in the REIT industry.
 It takes net income and adds back items such as depreciation and amortization.

-The shopping mall real estate investment trust posted revenue of $86.3 million in the period.
-Its adjusted revenue was $85.4 million, which also fell short of Street forecasts.
-Three analysts surveyed by Zacks expected $89.4 million.
+The shopping mall real estate investment trust posted revenue of $85.3 million in the period.
+Its adjusted revenue was $84.7 million, which missed Street forecasts.
+Four analysts surveyed by Zacks expected $86.9 million.

-The company's shares have declined 17 percent since the beginning of the year.
-In the final minutes of trading on Tuesday, shares hit $9.88, a fall of 30 percent in the last 12 months.
+The company's shares have climbed 2% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $6.06, a drop of 37% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on PEI at https://www.zacks.com/ap/PEI